rng-guy/NFSMWBartender/README.txt

 ── ■ │ LIMITATIONS │ ■ ────────────────────────────────────────────────────────────────────────────

 The two feature sets of this mod each come with caveats and limitations.
-To avoid nasty surprises and instability, make sure you understand them all before you use this mod in any capacity.
+To avoid nasty surprises and game instability, make sure you understand them all before you use this mod in any capacity.

 Both feature sets of this mod should be compatible with all VltEd, Binary, and most .asi mods.
 All known and notable exceptions to this are explicitly mentioned in this section.

-"Basic" feature set:
+"BASIC" feature set:

  • All vehicles you specify to replace the ramming SUVs ("BartenderSettings\Basic\Supports.ini") should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their VltEd